Sage-Bionetworks/portalsDocs/articles/getting_started.md

 # Get Started with Synapse

 This getting started is for non-technical users who are interested in learning about Synapse.
-By following this getting started, you’ll learn fundamental Synapse features by performing some simple tasks.
+By following this guide, you will learn fundamental Synapse features by performing some simple tasks.
 You’ll learn how to:

+* Install one of the Synapse clients (R, Python or command line)
 * Create your own project and add content to Synapse
-* Install one of the Synapse clients (R, Python or command line)
 * Incorporate Synapse in your workflows to read shared content and upload analysis results
-* Find content in Synapse
 * Understand and use provenance

 ## What is Synapse?